SoumyaSubhrajit/React_Notes/Module_1.md

 };
 ```
 2. **Understanding Props**:
 Props (short for properties) allow us to pass data from one component to another.
-In the Button component, we define two props: onClick and label.
+In the Button component, we define two props: onClick and label..
 onClick: This prop is a function that will be called when the button is clicked.
 It allows us to define custom behavior for the button.
 label: This prop is the text that will be displayed on the button.
 It determines what text appears inside the button.
 3. **Using the Button Component**: